KizMistry/Yoga-Utopia/README.md

 - __Yoga Page Tutorials__

   - Tutorial content for the Yoga page.
-The content will contain a step-by-step guide to a variety of yoga stretches and corresponding images/videos to provide a visiual and/or audiable example.
+The content will contain a step-by-step guide to a variety of yoga stretches and corresponding images/videos to provide a visual and/or audible example.
   - This will provide the user with much more accessible content on the yoga page they can follow along with.

 - __Meditation Page Techniques__

   - Technique content for the Meditation page.
-The content will contain a variety of meditation techniques and corresponding images/videos to provide a visiual and/or audiable aid.
+The content will contain a variety of meditation techniques and corresponding images/videos to provide a visual and/or audible aid.
   - This will provide the user with much more accessible content on the meditation page that they can follow along with.

 - __Mental Health Page Advice__